cleartext/ximpp-server/README.markdown

   - configs/supervisord/mblog.cleartext.com.conf the same thing
     as with previous config.
 Rename and change the content.

+  - COMMIT THESE CONFIGS AND PUSH THEM TO THE GITHUB:

+        git add configs
+        git commit -m 'Configs for new host blah-blah.com' git push

 * These steps are optional and needed only once, if there is not [fabric](http://fabfile.org) on the system.
   - Run ./bootstrap.sh on the dev machine to create `python`